 Energy Mix: From Coal to Renewables

 What energy sources are used in the UK to produce electricity?
-According to the BEIS (2022) the UK’s energy mix consists of primary oil (crude oil and Natural Gas Liquids), natural gas, primary electricity (consisting of nuclear, wind, solar and hydro) bioenergy and waste, and coal.
+According to the BEIS (2022), the UK’s main energy sources are primary oil (crude oil and Natural Gas Liquids), natural gas and primary electricity (consisting of nuclear, wind, solar and hydro).
+In a smaller proportion bioenergy, waste and coal complete the UK energy mix.

 In recent years, renewable energies have taken on an increasingly important role in energy production in the country.
 In 2022, the energy sector had an exceptional year, marked by an unprecedented level of energy production from renewable sources.